rambodrahmani/qemu_linux_kernel/README.md

 4. fully access the IDT (Interrupt Descriptor Table) for the interrupt mechanism;

+## C++ and Assembly
+The Kernel was mainly developed in Assembly and C++, using the GNU/GCC (The GNU Compiler Collection).

+Assembly was used wherever C++ could not complete the required tasks (e.g. accessing the I/O space) and both x32 and x64 implementations of the native functions are provided.

+User software can be developed using both Assembly and C++.

 ## Patching and installing QEMU
 QEMU (short for Quick Emulator) is a free and open-source emulator that performs hardware virtualization.
 QEMU is a hosted virtual machine monitor: it emulates